destinmoulton/tidbits/README.md

 `sqlc` config is in sqlc.yaml.

-Tables are defined in schema.sql
-Queries are defined in query.sql

-Generate the `internal/queries`:
+Generate the `internal/queries` package:
 `sqlc generate`

+Queries are defined in query.sql.
+Queries are automatically converted to functions.

+Tables are defined by the `db/migrations` using dbmate.
+Run `sqlc generate` to re-generate the go code after any migration alterations.